Shape of You: Remixes and covers

 The official remix of "Shape of You" features newly additional verses and guest vocals by English grime artist Stormzy.
 The remix premiered during Sheeran and Stormzy's live collaboration at the 2017 Brit Awards at The O2 in London on 22 February 2017.

 Sheeran announced on Twitter that the remix would be released officially on 24 February 2017.
 On the same date, various remixes of the song were released on digital music services.
 Sheeran teased the releases ahead of 2017 Brit Awards ceremony.
 "I've got two things dropping on Friday that are pretty interesting", he revealed in a BBC Radio 1 interview just hours before the big show.
 "One that gets debuted at the Brits, which I think people will go a bit nuts for."
 He added, "It's something that I think nobody is expecting.
 I think it'll be decent."

-Major Lazer released his own remix entitled "Shape of You (Major Lazer Remix)" on 27 February 2017.
-It featured vocals by the Jamaican singer Nyla and the Jamaican reggae and dancehall artist Kranium.

 In the United States, "Shape of You" has immediately become a favourite among DJs and remixers, prompting several of them to create their own versions.
 One DJ, Joe "Maz" Masurka, told Billboard that after he did his own remix on the single that he received a lot of great feedback and response: "... the dance floor loves it."

+In April 2017, Aditya Rao, Vinod Krishnan and Mahesh Raghvan released a carnatic version of the song.
 In September 2018, Ndlovu Youth Choir and Wouter Kellerman released "Shape of You" in Zulu version.

 In other media

 In March 2017, a Walsall woman Sonia Bryce was imprisoned for two months for noise pollution after repeatedly playing "Shape of You" at a high volume.
 English singer Charli XCX performed "Shape of You" in drag as Sheeran on the US television series Lip Sync Battle in March 2018.
 The song is featured on the dance rhythm game, Just Dance 2018.
 It was featured and remixed in YouTube Rewind: The Shape of 2017.
 The song is also used in an episode in the French version of Skam.
 Pentatonix covered the song as a mash-up with "Despacito" for their 2018 album PTX Presents: Top Pop, Vol. I. Likewise, the song was covered by Hawaiian ukulele artist Jake Shimabukuro for his 2018 album, The Greatest Day.
 The song appears often in the Japanese drama 僕たちがやりました(We Did It/Fugitive Boys).
-M&S used the song in their food adverts from 2017 to 2019.
-It also serves as the singer (Sheeran's) ringtone in Yesterday.

 The song also has been covered by Postmodern Jukebox, done as a Stevie Wonder-style 1970s number, guest starring Stefano Langone on lead vocals.
 The video amassed three million views.
 "Shape of You" has also been referenced in Doja Cat's "Get Into It (Yuh)", from the album Planet Her (2021).
+"Weird Al" Yankovic covered the song for his 2024 polka medley "Polkamania!".